Catherine Bonifas: Education

-In addition to establishing a scholarship fund initially valued at $50,000, Catherine left a combined $820,000 to various projects at Escanaba Area Public Schools upon her death in 1948.
+In addition to establishing a scholarship fund initially valued at $50,000, she left a combined $820,000 to various projects at Escanaba Area Public Schools upon her death.
 The majority of her gift ($500,000) was specifically designated for the construction of Escanaba Senior High School.
 She also requested that a set amount of funds be used for the improvement of services offered to children with disabilities.

 Catherine inspired the creation of Bay de Noc Community College by designating $100,000 of her fortune to the creation of a junior college in Escanaba.
 As such schools were not yet widespread the community took several years to be convinced, but the community college eventually opened in 1957.
 Briefly located in the old Escanaba High School building before construction was completed on the official campus, the school has since expanded to a second campus in Iron Mountain and continues to be an important part of the Upper Peninsula.

 Mrs. Bonifas gave generously to numerous secular educational institutions in Delta County.
 The list of recipients includes: